universal-ctags/ctags/docs/optlib.rst

 Regex option argument flags
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Many regex-based options described in this document support additonal arguments
+Many regex-based options described in this document support additional arguments
 in the form of long flags.
 Long flags are specified with surrounding ``{`` and
 ``}``.